Georgia Foreclosure Laws and Procedures

 • get any excess money after a foreclosure sale.

-So, don't get caught off guard if you're a Georgia homeowner who's behind in mortgage payments.
-Learn about each step in a Georgia foreclosure, from missing your first payment to a foreclosure sale.
-Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.
+Once you understand the Georgia foreclosure process and your rights, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 What Is Preforeclosure?